About

 Godhamba Roti (there will be extra dough leftover for plain roti)

-• Combine all the ingredients (except oil) in a mixer bowl and knead for 6 - 10 minutes until soft and smooth.
+• Combine the flour, water and salt in a mixer bowl and knead for 6 – 10 minutes until soft and smooth.

-• Portion out to 16 dough balls for regular sized stuffed roti.
+• Portion out 12- 13 dough balls for regular sized stuffed roti, or 24 – 26 dough balls for mini rotis.

 • Coat each dough ball with oil and place it on a well-oiled tray in one layer.
 Make sure the dough balls are not touching each other as they can stick together easily.